tobiaswaltl/cordova-sqlite-evplus-ext-free/SQLitePlugin.coffee.md

         if !openargs.name
           throw newSQLError 'Database name value is missing in openDatabase call'

-        # XXX TBD database location setting may be MANDATORY in the near future:
+        # Database location setting is MANDATORY again (affects iOS/macOS ONLY):
-        # if !openargs.iosDatabaseLocation and !openargs.location and openargs.location isnt 0
+        if !openargs.iosDatabaseLocation and !openargs.location and openargs.location isnt 0
-        #   throw newSQLError 'Database location or iosDatabaseLocation setting is now mandatory in openDatabase call.'
+          throw newSQLError 'Database location or iosDatabaseLocation setting is now mandatory in openDatabase call.'

         if !!openargs.location and !!openargs.iosDatabaseLocation
           throw newSQLError 'AMBIGUOUS: both location and iosDatabaseLocation settings are present in openDatabase call.
 Please use either setting, not both.'